-Roots - The frequency, size and kind of the dominant root type were recorded for each horizon in blank boxes one, two and three respectively.
+Roots - The frequency, size and kind of the dominant root type were recorded for each horizon in blank boxes one, two and three respectively and secondary roots in boxes 4, 5 and 6.

-Frequency - Root frequency is determined by estimating the number of roots in 100 cm area of soil on the profile face or by comparisons with dot diagrams.
+Frequency - Root frequency is determined by estimating the number of roots in 100 cm2 area of soil on the profile face or by comparisons with dot diagrams.
 See below which is taken from Soil Survey Field Handbook, Hodgson, 1974.
 The frequency category codes were entered in blank boxes one and four, if applicable (see below).

-Code Frequency Class Number of roots per 100 cm
+Code Frequency Class Number of re oots per 100 cm 2

-Very fine and fine Medium and coars
+Very fine and fine Medium and coarse

 roots roots

 Ν None 0 0

 F Few 1-10 1 or 2

 С Common 10-25 2-5

-Μ Many 26-200 >5
+M Many 26-200 >5

-А Abundant >200 -
+Α Abundant >200 -